lammps/lammps/doc/src/create_atoms.rst

 and one or more particles are placed into the area of each triangle.
 Binary STL files (e.g. as frequently offered for 3d-printing) can be converted to ASCII with the :ref:`stl_bin2txt tool <stlconvert>`.
 The use of the *units box* option is required.
+There are two algorithms for placing atoms available: *bisect* and *qrand*.
+They can be selected via the *meshmode* option; *bisect* is the default.
+If the atom style allows to set a per-atom radius this radius is set to the average distance of the triangle vertices from its center times the value of the *radscale* keyword (default: 1.0).
+If the atom style supports it, the atoms created from the mesh are assigned a new molecule ID.

-A particle is created at the center of each triangle unless the average distance of the triangle vertices from its center is larger than the *radthresh* value.
-This value defaults to the lattice spacing in x direction, but can be set as an optional keyword.
-In case the triangle size is over the threshold, it is split into two halves along the its longest side and each of those two triangles considered for particle insertion.
-This operation is repeated recursively until the condition is met.
+In *bisect* mode a particle is created at the center of each triangle unless the average distance of the triangle vertices from its center is larger than the *radthresh* value (default is lattice spacing in x-direction).
+In case the average distance is over the threshold, the triangle is recursively split into two halves along the the longest side until the threshold is reached.
 There will be at least one sphere per triangle.
-If the atom style in use allows to set a per-atom radius this radius is set to the average distance of the triangle vertices from its center times the value of the *radscale* keyword (default: 1.0).
+The value of *radthresh* is set as argument to *meshmode bisect*.

-The *mesh* style also has a *quasirandom* option which uses a quasirandom sequence to distribute particles on mesh triangles using an approach by :ref:`(Roberts) <Roberts2019>`.
-This option takes a minimal number density as an argument.
-Particles are added to the triangle until this number density is met or exceeded such that every triangle will have at least one particle.
+In *qrand* mode a quasirandom sequence is used to distribute particles on mesh triangles using an approach by :ref:`(Roberts) <Roberts2019>`.
+Particles are added to the triangle until minimum number density is met or exceeded such that every triangle will have at least one particle.
+The minimum number density is set as argument to the *qrand* option.

 .. note::